alexeyinkin/eb-1a/1-process/README.md

 ### Birth Certificate

-I notarized the translation I submitted to the NVC but have forgotten to scan it for my records.
+I notarized the translation I submitted to the NVC but forgot to scan it for my records.

 ### Certificate of No Impediment to Marriage

-NVC took my word for not being married, but for the interview I had to confirm that.
+NVC took my word for not being married, but for the interview, I had to prove that.
 My parents back in Russia got this paper for me from Civil Registration using the power of attorney I gave them earlier, and sent it to me.
-For the interview, I had notarized this translation but have forgotten to scan the notarization for my records.
+For the interview, I had notarized this translation but forgot to scan the notarization for my records.

 [![](media/unmarried_preview.png)](media/unmarried.pdf)